UWNETLAB/metaknowledge/_site/examples/metaknowledgeExamples.md

 All the graphs _metaknowledge_ use are _networkx_ graphs, a few functions to trim them are implemented in _metaknowledge_, [here](#filtering-graphs) is the example section, but many useful functions are implemented by it.
 Read the documentation [here](https://networkx.github.io/documentation/networkx-1.9.1/) for more information.

-The `coCiteNetwork()` function has many options for filtering and determining the nodes.
+The `networkCoCitation()` function has many options for filtering and determining the nodes.
 The default is to use the `Citations` themselves.
 If you wanted to make a network of co-citations of journals you would have to make the node type `'journal'` and remove the non-journals.

-[]coCiteJournals = RC.coCiteNetwork(nodeType = 'journal', dropNonJournals = True)
+[]coCiteJournals = RC.networkCoCitation(nodeType = 'journal', dropNonJournals = True)
 []print(mk.graphStats(coCiteJournals))

 Lets take a look at the graph after a quick spring layout